Safe Travels Help

 |Traveler in Quarantine:

-INTERISLAND TRAVELERS ONLY (EXCLUDING MAUI): HOW DO I UPLOAD MY COVID-19 RESULT DOCUMENT AFTER I AM SCREENED (POST-ARRIVAL)?
+INTERISLAND TRAVELERS ONLY: HOW DO I UPLOAD MY COVID-19 RESULT DOCUMENT AFTER I AM SCREENED (POST-ARRIVAL)?

 Transpacific travelers will not be allowed to upload their test results after arrival in Hawaii.